uiriansan/fiapo-rs/README.md

 - [ ] OCR support for in-app translation;

 -- --
-This project was heavily inspired by [Kotatsu](https://kotatsu.app/).
+This project is heavily inspired by [Kotatsu](https://kotatsu.app/).